Hoàng Thị Phương Giang

 Hoàng Thị Phương Giang is a wushu taolu athlete from Vietnam.
-She made her international debut with a bronze medal victory at the 2011 Southeast Asian Games.
+She made her international junior debut with gold medals in daoshu and duilian, and a bronze medal in gunshu at the 2010 World Junior Wushu Championships.
+She then made her international senior debut with a bronze medal victory at the 2011 Southeast Asian Games.
 Her most notable victories include a bronze medal in women's changquan at the 2018 Asian Games, and gold medals in the 2013 and 2017 Southeast Asian Games.
-Hoàng is also a four-time medalist in the World Wushu Championships, double bronze medalist in the Taolu World Cup, and double silver medalist in the Asian Wushu Championships.
+Hoàng is also a five-time medalist in the World Wushu Championships, double bronze medalist in the Taolu World Cup, and double silver medalist in the Asian Wushu Championships.